tytydraco/yessleep/out/Fifteen_Years_of_My_Life_Were_Erased_Without_a_Trace_Until_Now.md

 I thought it was all only in my memories, in my delusions, but suddenly it's here, so very real, searing into my brain.

 The pine tree standing proud with the call sign WBRM-CA. It seems to be a recording from an old Channel 72 broadcast, but it's been tampered with, warped, overrecorded.
-The ominously called youtube channel, there is no home, appeared out of nowhere.
+The ominously called youtube channel, ***there is no home***, appeared out of nowhere.

 I felt a sense of vindication.

 It seems someone has somehow found some evidence of the town's existence.
-Seems like it goes beyond what I remember, but I remember the names of the people from the list in what is called *tape2.forecast*
+Seems like it goes beyond what I remember, but I remember the names of the people from the list in what is called ***tape2.forecast***

 My neighbours, townsfolk, friends...